sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2023/docs/the-state-of-our-world-in-2023-pt-1.md

 	2. **Subjects**: Indicate a more specific topic, and contain a group of metrics.
 	3. **Metrics**: Measurements used to track and assess the status of a specific process.
 As we'll see soon, metrics can be classified into subgroups.

-You will find a detailed breakdown of the Segments, Subjects & Metrics here]().
+You can find a detailed breakdown of the Segments, Subjects & Metrics [here](https://github.com/ajourneythroughdatascience/guided-projects/blob/master/data-science/the-state-of-our-world-in-2023/resources/Indicator_List.csv).

 ---